CODECRUNCHWORLDWIDE/C8-CRUNCH-LABS-WEB-DEV/C8-Spring2025/week4.md

-# README: Introduction to Web Development (Week 4)

-## 🚀 Welcome to Week #4 of Web Development at CODE.CRUNCH!
+# 🚀 Welcome to Week #4 of Web Development at CODE.CRUNCH!

 This week, we're diving into the world of **JavaScript** and **DOM manipulation** to unlock the power of interactivity on websites! 🌐 Let's break it down, explore the core concepts, and set the stage for hands-on coding.